The Points-Based System (“PBS”) allows employers to register with the Home Office to sponsor skilled workers from overseas.

 Sponsorship categories

-The main PBS sponsorship categories are:
+The main sponsorship categories include the following:

-• Sportsperson (T2): Elite sportspeople and coaches can come to the UK with the endorsement of their sport’s governing body.
+- International Sportsperson: Elite sportspeople and coaches can come to the UK with the endorsement of their sport’s governing body.

 Get advice